Moose Mountain Log Homes Inc.

 c) Something else to consider in your design is the prevailing wind direction.
 Is there something you can do to redirect or avoid the wind such as choosing your location, tree planting or minimize the amount of home surface areas the wind has access to?
 Even a perfectly sealed building looses heat to wind that takes away heat that has radiated on or towards the exterior.
 Log buildings with notched corners have an advantage here in that the wind blowing along a wall is deflected away by the horizontal log overhangs extending past the corners.
 The logs in the wall with their irregular shapes reduce the effect of air movement and air currents thus reducing heat loss.
 These last two characteristics of log walls are harder to quantify exactly how much it benefits the energy requirements but it definitely is a benefit.

 If your interests are to build off grid or to use any alternative energy as a heat source, efficiency is the first fundamental step you will need to address.
 It will make the difference in determining the feasibility of those alternative sources.
 The cost of producing solar or ground source heat (geothermal) is still significant, the more efficient your home the lower the amount of mechanical requirement and cost outlay and the sooner the payback.
-To check the energy efficiency of your construction, consider doing an infra-red thermal scan during the final stages of dry-in or lock-up where you are fully insulated but prior to vapor barrier installation.
+To check the energy efficiency of your construction, consider doing an infra-red thermal scan during the final stages of dry-in or lock-up where you are fully insulated but prior to vapour barrier installation.
 At this stage it can be easy to determine where you have any leaks or low insulation locations.
 We enjoy getting the feedback on how exceptionally well our patented log joinery is performing not only compared to other log products previously tested by the Thermographer but also in comparison to conventional construction.
-Feedback such as “in conventional housing you do see every stud, electrical receptacle and any poorly fitted insulation or vapor barrier breaks, but in a Moose Mountain log home the wall is amazingly uniform giving minimal indications of heat loss”.
+Feedback such as “in conventional housing you do see every stud, electrical receptacle and any poorly fitted insulation or vapour barrier breaks, but in a Moose Mountain log home the wall is amazingly uniform giving minimal indications of heat loss”.

 In summary no matter how much insulation you can afford to use you will have some heat loss, in large log, log construction, for much of the year storing energy in the mass of the walls will offset a major amount of that heat loss.
 In addition, a good and efficient design may further offset much of what is lost by producing additional solar gain for that storage.
 When you apply everything presented here on sealing and insulating, plus passive solar, along with energy storage in the log wall mass into a great design, building a super energy efficient log home is a very realistic and beneficial goal that all potential log home owners should seriously consider.
 A well built log home should be around for many, many generations with the additional bonus that you likely have the healthiest environment of any super energy efficient home being built today by using a far greater component of naturally renewable materials of the healthiest origin.
 If you consider what attracts people to build with logs in the first place, almost certainly it is the log home aesthetics, my opinion is no other form of construction can possibly offer so many exceptional benefits within such a beautiful package.